awsdocs/amazon-personalize-developer-guide/doc_source/API_UBS_Event.md

 Required: No

  ** impression **   <a name="personalize-Type-UBS_Event-impression"></a>
 A list of item IDs that represents the sequence of items you have shown the user\.
 For example, `["itemId1", "itemId2", "itemId3"]`\.
+Provide a list of items to manually record impressions data for an event\.
+For more information on recording impressions data, see [Recording impressions data](https://docs.aws.amazon.com/personalize/latest/dg/recording-events.html#putevents-including-impressions-data)\.
 Type: Array of strings
 Array Members: Minimum number of 1 item\.
 Maximum number of 25 items\.
 Length Constraints: Minimum length of 1\.
 Maximum length of 256\.